Zirias/qxmoji/README.md

 configured as the default font.
 So, for best visual results, install `Noto Color Emoji`.

+## Features

+* Works with "plain" X11 events, so it can send emojis to any window, independent of toolkits like GTK or Qt.
+* Search (as you type) for an emoji by its (english) name.
+The search box temporarily grabs the keyboard to allow typing and immediately releases it again when the mouse pointer leaves it.
+* Maintains a history of the 100 least recently used emojis, this list is automatically persisted.

 ## How it works

 X11 has no concept of "Unicode keyboard events" like e.g. Windows has.